polyfacet/my-md-log/README.md

 # My Log
 This is my log for various purposes.
-A test to be able simply combine git and markdowns into a simple log.
+A test to be able simply combine github and markdowns into a simple log.

 ---
 ## Table of Contents